Nishadayalan/Ex.No.1/README.md

 # 3. Generative AI architecture  and its applications.

-# Experiment 3: Generative AI Architecture and Its Applications

 ## Objective
 To understand the architecture of Generative AI and explore its real-world applications across different domains.